The American Studies major combines interdisciplinary methods to study US culture in its regional, national, and global forms.

 The remaining classes 6 courses draw from the student’s area of concentration.
-Areas of concentration include Southern Studies, Race and Ethnicity, Popular and Visual Culture, and a Self-Designed concentration.
-At least 2 of the 6 concentration classes must be at the 3000 level or above.
+Our three areas of concentration are Southern Studies, Race and Ethnicity, and Popular and Visual Culture.
+At least 2 of the 6 concentration classes must be at the 3000 levels or above.
 These classes are in addition to requirements for AMST 3001 and an AMST 4000-level seminar.

 Becoming an American Studies Major

 To declare an American Studies major, students must have completed at least one university-level (i.e. UVA or college transfer) course in American history or culture, broadly defined (including literature, music, religion, art, anthropology, etc.), with a grade of C or better.
 AP and IB courses do not satisfy this prerequisite.

 Students are encouraged to declare the major in their 2nd or 3rd year of study.